 Your immune system is your homegrown defense system that protects against disease.
-It isn’t one singular organ but is made up of biological structures and process which work together to detect pathogens and foreign substances and destroy them before they make you sick.
+It isn’t one singular organ but is made up of biological structures and processes which work together to detect pathogens and foreign substances and destroy them before they make you sick.

 1. Get enough sleep

 Sleep is such an important time for your body to repair and rejuvenate itself.
 It’s recommended that adults try to get between 7-9 hours of sleep a night and failing to do so, especially for a prolonged period of time, can lead to an increase in your stress hormones and a reduction in your immunity levels through a decrease in the production of T-cells.

-2. Try immune-supportive herbs and spices
+3. Try immune-supportive herbs and spices

 Herbs and spices have been used in holistic medicine for centuries to help boost the immune system and fight off disease.
-Here area few you could try:
+Here are a few you could try:

 a.
 Ashwagandha extract